Scout4all/nd940-loading-button/README.md

 - pass file name and status to detail activity
 - use motion ui in detail activity and start animation prgramatly from activity , also us emotion ui main activity and detect radio button clicks to animate
 - add custom field for other url
+- useing view model and binding to pass data between view and model

 ## Screenshots